Chart Color Schemes

 St Marys displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-St Marys' dwellings were 51.3% houses and 48.7% other types (including semi-detached, apartments, 'other') at the latest Census, compared to Sydney metro's 55.9% houses and 44.1% others.
-Home ownership in St Marys was 18.4%, with mortgaged dwellings at 27.4% and rented at 54.2%.
-The median monthly mortgage repayment was $1,847, lower than Sydney metro's $2,427.
-Median weekly rent was $365, compared to Sydney metro's $470.
-Nationally, St Marys' mortgage repayments were below the Australian average of $1,863 and rents were less than the national figure of $375.
+St Marys' dwelling structures, as per the latest Census, consisted of 51.3% houses and 48.7% other dwellings (including semi-detached homes, apartments, and 'other' dwellings).
+This compares to Sydney metro's figures of 55.9% houses and 44.1% other dwellings.
+Home ownership in St Marys stood at 18.4%, with mortgaged dwellings at 27.4% and rented dwellings at 54.2%.
+The median monthly mortgage repayment was $1,847, lower than Sydney metro's average of $2,427.
+Median weekly rent in St Marys was $365, compared to Sydney metro's $470.
+Nationally, St Marys' mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing